Gen 1 is now few and far between.

 For Gen 1 scopes, resolution is pretty low and bottoms out at around 25 lp/mm.
 This often causes the fish-eye lens effect, edge distortion, a lower signal-to-noise ratio, and overall image degradation.
 Look for a Gen 1 scope that has higher resolution with a large aperture.

-For new digitals, 1280x720 resolution sensors are quickly becoming the standard.
+For new digitals, high resolution sensors are the standard.
 In this price range, you will find multiple models with similar resolution and CMOS sensors.
+I recommend noting that the sensor resolution will be different to video recording resolution.

 Size & Weight